 This time, I want to describe what Tuluá was like in those days.

-We arrived in Cali in early July, 1987, flying from Los Angeles where we had been quite startled by a minor earthquake that shook LAX while we waited to board our flight to Colombia and our new life.
+We arrived in Cali in early July, 1987, flying from Los Angeles where we had been startled by a minor earthquake that shook LAX while we waited to board our flight to Colombia and our new life.

 Monique had sent one of Plan’s vehicles, an old Toyota Land Cruiser, to pick us up at the Cali airport.
 The Cauca Valley was beautifully lush and green as we drove north, with tall sugar cane growing on the valley floor and high mountain ranges on each side.

 Over the next hour and a half, as we admired the scenery around us along the road, I began to get a bit nervous, for a couple of reasons.
-Despite having lived and worked for two years in Ecuador, just next door, and although I had been tested as fluent in Spanish in the Foreign Service Institute assessment in Quito just the year before, I was not understanding much of what our driver, Fernando, was saying!
+Despite having lived and worked for two years in Ecuador, just next door, and although I had been tested as fluent in Spanish in the Foreign Service Institute assessment in Quito just the year before, I was not understanding much of what our driver, Fernando Mercado, was saying!
 His accent was strange, he was talking too quickly, and much of his vocabulary was new to me.
 Also, Fernando’s habit of mixing the formal and familiar forms of the word “you”, even in the same sentence, really confused me: in highland Ecuador, where I had learned Spanish, you used one form, or the other, and never mixed them.
 In fact, at least among men, the moment when you switched from formal (Usted) to informal (tu) was very specific… and usually took place when both parties were inebriated.
 But I had just met Fernando, we weren’t drunk, and he was mixing tu and Usted, willey-nilley.
 So I was having a very hard time understanding what he was saying, even which “you” he was talking about!
-(This kind of informal use of the language was typical in the Valle.)
+(It turned out that this kind of informal use of the language was typical in the Valle.)

 The other thing that made me nervous was, when I did understand what Fernando was saying, he was using words like asesinato, homocidio, masacre… (assassination, murder, massacre …) as he pointed out various landmarks along the road as we drove.